A.7 Opioid

 Time-varying variables can change between rows and the value in any given row represents that variable’s value in the time interval (START, STOP] (the interval runs from immediately after START up to and including STOP).
 The time-varying variables in the dataset are heroin use (heroin), lifetime opioid dependence (dep_lifetime) based on DSM-IV criteria (Forman et al. 2004; Hudziak et al. 1993), typically taking POs non-orally in the past 6 months (e.g., snorting, injecting) (po_nonoral), ever used POs to self-medicate a health problem in the past 6 months (self_medicate), lifetime psychiatric comorbidity (antisocial personality disorder, depression, generalized anxiety disorder, mania, or post-traumatic stress disorder) (psych_lifetime) and lifetime cocaine use (coca_lifetime).

-Interviews asked individuals to report about their experiences and behavior since the last interview (about 6 months) so the temporal ordering of any changes in time-dependent variables since the previous interview are not known.
+Interviews asked individuals to report about their experiences and behavior since the last interview (about 6 months), so the temporal ordering of any changes in time-dependent variables since the previous interview is not known.
 Therefore, other than heroin use, which is the event of interest, all time-dependent predictors were lagged to ensure that they temporally preceded the outcome.
 While there were up to seven interviews per individual, the lagged dataset has only up to six.
 The first row in the data for each individual contains their outcome value at their first follow-up visit and their baseline values of the other time-varying variables.
 Each subsequent row contains an outcome value at a given interview along with the values of time-varying variables at the previous interview.

 Teaching Dataset